Garden Gear on Amazon

 Grow Lights

 We currently have two of these setup, the handy grip can be attached to a banister or desk type unit easily.
+We only recommend these style of lights for early stage germination, once they have sprouted move onto a white light.

 Powering in at 10 W this LED Full Spectrum Grow Light is pretty tight on the electric consumption too.